Symphony No. 2 (Balakirev)

-Mily Balakirev began work on his Symphony No. 2 in D minor in 1900, but did not complete the work until 1908.
+Mily Balakirev began work on his Symphony No. 2 in D minor in 1900, but he did not complete the work until 1908.
 The premiere of the symphony was conducted by Russian composer Sergei Liapunov, a student of Balakirev, in St. Petersburg in 1909.
 Another performance was held in Paris soon afterwards.

 Structure

 The work features a standard, four-movement structure: